statamic/docs/content/collections/tags/user-register_form.md

 You will also find the field's `old` input on unsuccessful submission, as well as an `error` message when relevant.

 Finally, the `field` value contains a pre-rendered form input.
 Using this will intelligently render inputs as inputs, textareas as textareas, and snozzberries as snozzberries.
-You can customize these pre-rendered templates by running `php artisan vendor:publish --tag=statamic-views`, which will expose editable templates in your `views/vendor/statamic/forms/fields` folder.
+You can customize these pre-rendered templates by running `php artisan vendor:publish --tag=statamic-forms`, which will expose editable templates in your `views/vendor/statamic/forms/fields` folder.

 ## New User Roles